alireza5014/laravel-cors/README.md

 ## Support us

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+alireza5014 is a webdesign agency based in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://alireza5014.be/opensource).

 Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+Reach out and support us on [Patreon](https://www.patreon.com/alireza5014).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License